If the price of a product changes it will result in a new quantity supplied and a movement along the existing supply curve.

 In the following cases, draw an original supply curve (S) and a new supply curve to the left or right, and label it S1.

-Underground travel following a strike by Tube drivers.
+- Underground (metro) travel following a strike by train drivers.

-The supply of bread in the UK following the granting of a subsidy by the government to bread producers.
+- The supply of bread in an economy following the granting of a subsidy by the government to bread producers.